Language selection

 Researchers aim to study 14 astronauts:

-1. The participants' cardiovascular systems will be tested four times on the ground: twice before and twice after the flight.
+1. The participants' cardiovascular and respiratory systems will be tested four times on the ground: twicebefore and twice after the flight.
 Each subject will wear a custom-fitted Bio-Monitor device and cycle on a stationary bike for 25 minutes at a specific level of effort, while researchers track their heart rate, blood pressure, breathing rate and activity level.
-Additional measurements will also be taken in a standing position, such as measurement of balance.
+Researchers will also take additional measurements in a standing position, such as measuring balance.

 2. In space, participants will wear custom-fitted Bio-Monitor devices and perform the same cycling exercise session they did on the ground.
 They will also collect measurements for a few minutes during rest periods before and after the exercise session.